Marz Lovejoy: Biography

 In April 2011, Marz landed her first feature film role in director Sheldon Candis’ “L.U.V.”
 The film stars Common, Michael K. Williams, Meagan Good, and Danny Glover.

 In April 2014, Marz landed her second feature film role in director John Stockwell's "Kid Cannabis".
 The film stars Jonathan Daniel Brown, Kenny Wormald, Aaron Yoo, Ron Perlman and John C. McGinley.

 In the January 2015, Marz was featured in Princess Nokia's music video for "Young Girls," focusing on a brown-bodied, female utopia.

 After Marz opened for Hood By Air at New York Fashion Week in September 2015 and was featured on the front of Vogue.com, she has been a part of the fashion scene in New York, Copenhagen, and Paris.

 In 2017, Marz married Office Magazine’s editor-in-chief, Simon Rasmussen.
 As the culture editor, Marz has played a role in shaping the identity of Office Magazine.

 Marz was the first pregnant model to shoot for Rihanna's lingerie line, Savage X and was on the cover of Denmark's Costume Magazine.

 In 2019, she self published her first children’s book, B-A-B-Y, illustrated by Steven Horton Jr.

 In 2020, Marz released a 9-track EP on SoundCloud entitled, elePhant Soundz.
 During the rise of the pandemic and inspired by her second pregnancy, Marz raised $45k for Black Mothers and birth workers when she created a campaign around the live stream of her home birth.
 Months later, she went on to be the face of Nike’s debut (M)aternity line and organized a bike ride in New York City with Nike to celebrate and raise money for Black women.

 Along with her fellow Black colleagues at Office Magazine, Marz created an exclusively Black magazine entitled, The Black Utopia.
 Volume 1 of The Black Utopia released January 2021.

 After living in Copenhagen, Marz and Simon decided to separate.

+Marz is a full-time Mother of three.
+From 2022-2024 she worked as The Curator-at-Large for artist, Alvaro Barrington's studio.
+Once she helped get the studio up and running, she transitioned into her passion of Midwifery.

+Marz currently studies under two of Minnesota's only Black home birth Midwives and is the co-founder of Community Birth Twin Cities.
+She is a lead consultant for Post Fire where she works closely with iO Wright and Dena Natives to ensure integrity and intention as total loss survivors navigate rebuilding their lives.

-Marz is a full-time Mother and is currently working as The Curator-at-Large for artist, Alvaro Barrington's studio.
-Along with her annual bike ride, "...And Still We Ride...", Marz continues to center community in the work that she does.
+Along with her New York based, annual bike ride, And Still We Ride, Marz continues to center community in the work that she does.